Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 3) Validate their plan for data quality and financial hygiene

-A CFO can’t forecast accurately if the underlying books are messy.
+Reliable financial data is the foundation for accurate forecasting, so a CFO can’t model the future well if the underlying books are messy.
 A credible proposal addresses “financial hygiene” upfront, because moving from disorganized numbers to clear, reliable data is where the fractional CFO advantage that transforms growing businesses really shows up.

 Look for specifics on: